adaskin/adaskin.github.io/docs/_posts/2024-05-08-green-threads-goroutine-coroutine.md

 `Green threads` are those software threads that do not necessarily have one-to-one mapping.
 That means we have a few kernel threads: Let's say $nk$.
 And we have a few software (user side) threads: Let's say $nu$.
 The basic property is that we generally have $nu \geq nk$.
 This means we have to have a thread scheduler that schedules these software threads to the kernel threads in user space.
-The scheduler is generally defined in the runtime of the programming languages.
+The scheduler is generally defined in the runtime scheduler of the programming languages.
 We call these software threads as `green threads`.
-Since multiple green threads can run in the same stack frame allocated for the kernel side thread, green threads are also called `stackless threads` and the regular threads which have one-to-one mapping are called `stackful threads` in this context.
+Since multiple green threads can run in the same stack frame allocated for the kernel side thread, green threads are generally "stackless" and the regular threads which have one-to-one mapping are "stackful" threads in this context.

 `Goroutines` are the green threads that are implemented for `Go` programming language.

 ## Coroutines
-Coroutines are not totally related to the definitions we have above.
+Coroutines are somehow related to the definitions we have above.
 It is a programming design pattern where we indicate parts a program can be suspended and execution can be started concurrently (independently) with different data.
 This design pattern is used to do cooperative multitasking.
 Below is an example with Python generators:
 ```python
 import string